Transcendent-Tapir/Distorted-Domains/advancement.md

 - Working toward your individual goals
 - Finishing an adventure

+If your character has a major dramatic moment involving a personal goal, whether that's the goal slipping from their fingertips or making a major step towards it, they gain 5 advancement at the end of the session.

 Use the table below to grant advancement based on the length of the adventure

 1 Session | 2-3 Sessions | 4-6 Sessions | 7+ Sessions